EarthAsylum/eacsoftwareregistry-webhook-endpoints/readme.md

 #### Subscriptions

-By adding [{eac}SoftwareRegistry Subscriptions for WooCommerce](https://swregistry.earthasylum.com/subscriptions-for-woocommerce/) to your WooCommerce store site, subscription orders and updates, as well as product meta data, may also be passed to your registration server.
+By adding [{eac}SoftwareRegistry Subscriptions for WooCommerce](https://swregistry.earthasylum.com/subscriptions-for-woocommerce/) to your WooCommerce store site, subscription orders and updates (when using [Woo Subscriptions](https://woocommerce.com/document/subscriptions/) or [SUMO Subscription](https://codecanyon.net/item/sumo-subscriptions-woocommerce-subscription-system/16486054)), as well as product meta data, may also be passed to your registration server.

 *{eac}SoftwareRegistry Subscriptions for WooCommerce* is a plugin, installed on your WooCommerce site, that adds a custom Webhook topic for subscription updates to the WooCommerrce webhooks, and adds subscription and product data to WooCommerce order webhooks.

-On your WooCommerce site, add a new Webhook using **{eac}SoftwareRegistry Subscription updated** for the topic, the same **Webhook Secret** used for the order webhooks, and the **Subscription Delivery URL** rather than the **Order Delivery URL**.
+On your WooCommerce site, add a new Webhook using **{eac}SoftwareRegistry Subscription updated** or **{eac}SoftwareRegistry Sumo Subscription** for the topic; the same **Webhook Secret** used for the order webhooks; and the **Subscription Delivery URL** rather than the **Order Delivery URL**.

 With this plugin enabled, not only can you update registrations by order updates, but also by subscription updates, including renewals, expirations, and cancelations, making it easy to keep your registrations in sync with your subscriptions.